openbroadcaster/openbroadcaster.github.io/advanced.md

 ### Reimaging the Player

-To restore the original factory configuration, obtain the disk image for your Player from your openbroadcaster.pro user profile.
+To restore the original factory configuration, obtain the disk image for your Player from your [Open Broadcaster Downloads] (https://openbroadcaster.com/account/user-downloads) user account.

 1. Use [UNETBOOTIN](https://unetbootin.github.io/) or similar utility to create a bootable USB drive (min.
 4Gb) from the disk image.
 1. Insert the USB drive into the OBPlayer, and  power up the unit.
 The imaging process will start auotmatically.
 A progress bar will display.
 Be patient at 88% for a few minutes, it really is copying data.
 Observe activity on USB boot device.